olifrost/olifrost.github.io/_posts/2017-12-26-from-the-mailroom.md

 ---
 layout: post
 title: I blogged every email from my office mailroom
-description: Here are a few excerpts from 'Cries from the Mailroom'
+description: Here are a few excerpts from 'Cries from the Mailroom'.
 image: /blog/olifrost-flag.jpg
 ---